SSkipr/AeronauticaHelper/README.md

 ### 3 **Ingame Preperation**

-- You will need a boat job active, pull out to open seas with a straight route and point in the general direction of your destination
+- You will need a boat job active.
+Then just pull out to open seas with a straight route and point in the general direction of your destination

-### 3. **Run the code**
+### 4. **Run the code**

 - On mac you may need to run  ``` bash /Applications/Python*/Install\ Certificates.command ``` in a terminal